Internet Accuracy ProjectInternet Accuracy Project

 "Meeting of the Alumni of Harvard College" by Oliver Wendell Holmes

-The following is the complete text of Oliver Wendell Holmes' "Meeting of the Alumni of Harvard College."
+The following is the complete text of "Meeting of the Alumni of Harvard College" by Oliver Wendell Holmes.
+Our presentation of this poem comes from The Complete Poetical Works of Oliver Wendell Holmes (1910).
 The various books, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.

 Visit these other works by Oliver Wendell Holmes